 As performing artists denounce or stay allied with Putin, history offers some lessons

-Russia reveres its high-arts heritage of classical music and ballet.
+Russia reveres its high arts heritage of classical music and ballet.
 But Western European and American arts organizations are canceling appearances by performers who have financial or personal ties to Russian President Vladimir Putin, including some of Russia's biggest stars.
-At the same time, some Russian and Russian-born artists have spoken out against the invasion of Ukraine.
+At the same time, some Russian and Russian-born artists have been speaking out against the invasion of Ukraine.

 Each individual and institution is trying to figure out what to do at this juncture — essentially, creating their own foreign policies more or less on the fly.